humdrum-tools/humdrum-documentation/guide/ch24/index.md

 extract -i '*alto,*tenor'  | semits -x | awk '{if($1==$2) print NR}'
 ```

 There is a problem with this pipeline however.
-The **awk** command will
+The <span class="unix">awk</span> command will
 match all sorts of non-numeric inputs \-- such as where null tokens (.)
 occur in both parts at the same time.
 Consequently, we need to be
 careful to avoid non-numeric inputs and comments.